Finding the right health insurance is easy

 As applicable to HMO or point of service (POS) coverage, a written authorization from a member's primary care physician (PCP) to receive care from a different contracted doctor, specialist or facility.

-A health care professional whose practice is limited to a certain branch of medicine such as specific procedures, age categories of patients, specific body systems or certain types of diseases.
+A health care professional whose practice is limited to a certain branch of medicine, including specific procedures, age categories of patients, specific body systems or certain types of diseases.